 Margin lending rates

 Margin lending enables you to borrow money to invest.
 The money and securities in your brokerage account serve as collateral for a loan.
-A margin loan of 1:50 – the leverage – lets you borrow up to 50 percent of your account assets.
+For instance, with a margin loan of 1:50 – the leverage – lets you borrow up to 50 percent of your account assets.
 The interest rate charged on the loan is part of your trading costs.
 Shop around.
 Compare the lending rates and leverage offered by brokers.

 Slippage is the change in price from the time a trade is entered to the time it is executed.
 If you enter an order to buy Apple at $190, a thousand other trades processed on faster systems (up to a millionth of a second) may be filled before your order.
 Let’s suppose these faster orders are mostly buy orders bidding up the price.
 By the time your order is executed, the price has increased to $191.
 However if more sell orders were processed, the price could decline in your favor.